ADoseOfCodeYT/LibertasSDK/Content/Documentation/ScriptingAPI-Documentation.md

 - waitSeconds(float seconds)  -- wait until some time has passed (to be used from inside a process)
 - getprops(table object)  -- get reflection data from object
 - len(table object)  -- get the length of a table
-- backlog_post_list(table list)  -- post table contents to the backlog
+- console_post_list(table list)  -- post table contents to the console
 - fixedupdate()  -- wait for a fixed update step to be called (to be used from inside a process)
 - update()  -- wait for variable update step to be called (to be used from inside a process)
 - render()  -- wait for a render step to be called (to be used from inside a process)